 When the County assigns an employee to standby duty, the County shall compensate the employee at the rate of \$4.75 per hour for all standby compensation.
-Effective March 1, 2016 contingent on Union ratification of the successor MOU by March 7, 2016, when the County assigns an employee to standby duty in the Human Services Department in the Adult and Aging and Family, Youth and Children Divisions, the County shall compensate the employee at the rate of seven dollars (\$7.00) per hour for all standby compensation.
+When the County assigns an employee to standby duty in the Human Services Department in the Adult and Aging and Family, Youth and Children Divisions, the County shall compensate the employee at the rate of seven dollars (\$7.00) per hour for all standby compensation.